dax-leo/Modern.Forms.Showcases/README.md

 # Report control
 ![33749](https://github.com/dax-leo/Modern.Forms.Showcases/assets/70173560/bfe7491f-c30e-435e-9ca1-c5987cec8dae)

-# Data Analysis and Charts
+# Data Analysis
 ![33745](https://github.com/dax-leo/Modern.Forms.Showcases/assets/70173560/ca87e24e-0f7e-4183-9345-ad58f2b214f6)

 Popup Charts with interactive control (zoom etc.)
 ![33748](https://github.com/dax-leo/Modern.Forms.Showcases/assets/70173560/0e46fd80-8613-44d4-9b79-31fbad4f7383)

 # Conclusion:
-Despite all weak points and missing functionallity I like working with Modern.Forms.
+Despite few weak points and missing functionallity I like working with Modern.Forms.
 Modern.Forms is partially based on Avalonia, and we all know Avalonia team did very good job building up base for Avalonia UI.
 What I don't like is use of WPF/XAML style and overload with so many features, many of which are focused on mobile.
 In many cases (even for larger business desktop applications) having simple forms with Model-View-Presenter backend is perfectly suitable choice.
 There are many excellent WinForms controls out there.
 The goal of my repository (Modern.Forms.Toolkit) is to migrate many of those to Skia suported environment.

 Positive:
 - Multi OS platform using WinForms style (if you are wpf/xaml hater :).